0xSero/partisia-docs/documentation/docs/abiv1.md

 \*\* Same as Vec but two bytes one for S and one for T.

 \*\*\* n denotes the length as an u8.
 Currently we support a max length of 32.

+**NOTE:** `BTreeMap` and `BTreeSet` cannot be used as RPC arguments since it's not possible for a caller to check equality and sort order of the elements without running the code.

 ### Basic types used to serialize the ABI